Estuaries and Ferries

 - Mid-September to end of October 5.50pm from Padstow and 5.30 from Rock.

 In the evenings from Easter to the end of October, and between Christmas and the New Year (subject to weather and tides) you can catch a water taxi across the estuary between 7 pm and midnight.

 The ways you can cross the Gannel depend on the time of year and state of the tide.
 These are:

 - Penpol tidal footbridge: The route of the SW Coast Path uses a tidal footbridge near Penpol Creek, which is passable for 3 - 4 hours either side of low water.

 - Trenance footbridge: About 1 mile upstream from Penpol, where the estuary turns into a river (Grid Ref SW 813 607) is another footbridge that is passable at almost all states of the tide.
-From here a bridleway via Trevemper takes you back to Penpol. on the rare occsions when this bridge is impassable, you can always cross using the A3075 road bridge a further ½mile upstream.
+From here a bridleway via Trevemper takes you back to Penpol. on the rare occasions when this bridge is impassable, you can always cross using the A3075 road bridge a further ½mile upstream.

 The BBC website has a tide table for Newquay covering the next 7 days.

 Compared to the other estuaries, the Hayle estuary only extends a short way inland, and as there is no ferry, the Coast Path runs around the edge.
 Although suburban in places, it is a pleasant stroll which will take about an hour.
-At low tide it looks deceptively easy to wade across the mouth of the estuary - but this is VERY DANGEROUS and should NEVER be attempted due to the strong currents, deceptively deep water, very steep bank on the Lelant side and quicksand river bed.
+At low tide, it looks deceptively easy to wade across the mouth of the estuary - but this is VERY DANGEROUS and should NEVER be attempted due to the strong currents, deceptively deep water, very steep bank on the Lelant side and quicksand river bed.

 Gillan to St Anthony (Gillan Creek)